Charles Barker Howdill: Photographer

 Charles B. Howdill became fascinated by the technical aspects of photography, and was an early adopter of the Autochrome colour process developed by the Lumiere Brothers.
 He gave his first known illustrated lecture, entitled Carillons, Canals and Coifs, in Leeds in 1897 and went on to give hundreds more.
 Among his most popular talks were the melodramatically entitled The Blazing Balkans and Corsica - Isle of Unrest.
 Ever the showman, Howdill would sometimes wow the room by taking a colour portrait of an audience member and developing it on the spot.

 Elected President of the Leeds Camera Club in 1901, Howdill used his presidential address to challenge the prevailing fashion for artistic and aesthetically pleasing photographs, calling instead for a more documentary style of photography aimed at capturing 'old ceremonies, rites and customs' that would otherwise be lost.
 Between 1897 and 1912 he made at least six trips to the Continent, documenting people's daily lives and rituals.

 On his travels, Howdill usually avoided capital cities and spent most of his time in provincial areas.
 When he visited Denmark in 1911, for example, he skipped Copenhagen, instead concentrating on the less-populated region of Jutland.
 A proud and highly opinionated Yorkshireman, Howdill claimed that there was a deep affinity between the peoples of Jutland and Yorkshire: 'A Yorkshireman is thus entitled to expect, in this country of his forefathers to come across some of the traits and characteristic energy found in his own broad shire'.
 He believed this affinity dated back to their shared ancestry following the invasion of modern-day Yorkshire by the Jutes in the fifth century AD.

 Among Howdill's most striking images is the only known colour photograph of the journalist and controversialist W. T. Stead, taken in 1912 shortly before he perished on the RMS Titanic.
 Howdill's best travel photographs are both intimate and respectfully distant vignettes of the scenes he encountered.
 Some of the colour shots he took of his family, especially those of his three young daughters Dorothy, Madge and Marion, have a remarkably evocative and ethereal quality.

 Later life and legacy

 After the Great War Howdill travelled less, and earned his living mainly by teaching building-related subjects at Huddersfield Technical College and other vocational institutions in the West Riding.
 He served as organist of the Rehoboth Primitive Methodist Chapel for over 50 years until his death in 1941.

 In 1993, Howdill's daughter Madge donated more than 800 of his glass slides and a quantity of notebooks and papers to Leeds Museums and Galleries.
-Twenty-five years later this archive was rediscovered by local historian Janet Douglas and University of Leeds professor Duncan McCargo, who created a small exhibition and website to commemorate Howdill's legacy.
+Twenty-five years later this archive was rediscovered by local historian Janet Douglas (historian) and University of Leeds professor Duncan McCargo, who created a small exhibition and website to commemorate Howdill's legacy.
 In October 2018, Leeds Civic Trust installed a blue plaque on Howdill's former house in Hanover Square.